EncyclopediaRed/btcamp-87826/content/faq.md

             - All discounted items sales are final.
             - If you’d like another version of your item, please use the return label.
 Instructions are printed on its back.
             - If your item is damaged or not functioning correctly, email us at info@planty.com, and we’ll refund you + send you a new one ASAP!
-      - question: How do you handle sensitive customer information?
+      - question: What are the primary features of PLA?
         answer: >-
           [GDPR](https://media3.giphy.com/media/1FMaabePDEfgk/giphy.gif?cid=790b76115d1fc3ed7656643632f4131f&rid=giphy.gif),
           am I right?
 Make sure you’re as transparent as possible with your data